GuitarML/NeuralPi/README.md

 # NeuralPi

 NeuralPi is a guitar pedal using neural networks to emulate real amps and pedals on a Raspberry Pi 4.
 The NeuralPi software is a VST3 plugin built with JUCE, which can be run as a normal audio plugin or cross-compiled to run on the Raspberry Pi 4 with [Elk Audio OS](https://elk.audio/).
-Simple gain and level knobs are included, but have not yet been implemented as controls while running on the Pi, only with normal plugin operation.
 NeuralPi is intended as a bare-bones plugin to build on.

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/rpi_pic.jpg)